suncoast-devs/handbook/lessons/html-intro/html-text-fundamentals.md

 ## Emphasis and importance

-In human language, we often emphasise certain words to alter the meaning of a sentence, and we often want to mark certain words as important or different in some way.
+In human language, we often emphasize certain words to alter the meaning of a sentence, and we often want to mark certain words as important or different in some way.
 HTML provides various semantic elements to allow us to mark up textual content with such effects, and in this section, we'll look at a few of the most